UDX Worker Guide

 Defines supervised services and commands |

-Chooses image, mounts, ports, command/args outside container |
+| Host deployment | Docker, Kubernetes, or CI config | Chooses image, mounts, ports, command/args outside container |

 Common pitfall: editing runtime files when you actually need to change deployment behavior.